Vedant-Panchal/vstowarp/README.md

 ---

 ## Acknowledgments
+- Thanks to @nishantmehta07 for this cool logo ❤️.
 - Built with ❤️ using TypeScript, Webpack, and the VS Code API.
 - Thanks to the Warp team for inspiring terminal customization!
 ---

 Questions?
 Issues?
 Reach out via the [GitHub Issues page](https://github.com/Vedant-Panchal/vstowarp/issues).